Our survey says: Famed TV game show hosts started small

-NEW YORK (Reuters) - If you boiled down television to its purest essence, you might end up with a game-show host.
+NEW YORK, Jan 6 (Reuters) - If you boiled down television to its purest essence, you might end up with a game-show host.

 People like Alex Trebek of “Jeopardy!” have become such a part of the culture, and appear in our living rooms so often, that it feels as if they are part of the family.